krasheninnikov/krasheninnikov.github.io/about.md

 permalink: /about/
 ---

 I am a first year AI MSc student at the University of Amsterdam.
-These days I am mostly focused on deep learning, reinforcement learning and game theory.
+These days I am mostly focused on studying bayesian machine learning, reinforcement learning and game theory.